 - If the market is down when tuition is due, be prepared to pay cash.
 In other words, keep a liquid cash account you can tap for at least the first few years of private school, if necessary.

 - Set up a Coverdell ESA for each child at birth.
 Having an ESA will allow you to supplement the $10k – 529 withdrawal limit, if necessary.
 You can contribute only $2k/yr per child, but it can make a difference.
 And, yes, it is easy to get around the income limit.
-You simply give the money to a lower income trusted family member, friend, or your child’s UTMA and let them make the contribution for you.
+You simply give the money to a lower income trusted family member, friend, or your child’s UTMA and let them make the contribution instead.